chawlaaditya/knnclassifier/README.md

-# Breast cancer predictor using K-nearest neighbour classifier
+# Breast Cancer Predictor using K-nearest Neighbour Classifier
 A K-nearest neighbour classifier in Python from scratch.

 From the Wisconsin breast cancer data, I created a K-nearest neighbour classifier in Python, resulting in an ~97% accuracy.